From zero to hero in your trading career – How to build up your career in trading from knowing nothing to master trading

 Once you know that this is what you want and that this is what you’re going to go into, you should start looking for ways to learn.
 Be aware that there are thousands of systems and practice schemes on how to succeed as a trader.

-The reason there are so many is because trading is an individual skill.
+The reason there are so many is that trading is an individual skill.
 Every single trader has a different approach and a different interpretation of how it should be done.
 Your attitude towards education should be very flexible and open to many ways of thinking.
 Your goal here is to find the one that works for you.
 Most education systems you come across won’t fit you.
 You need to be prepared to sift through everything that is available before you settle on a program or course that works for you.

 Don’t pay until you learn and understand exactly what it is you can do based on your personality.
 Use the free version of whichever system clicks with your brain until you’re absolutely sure you’ve found the right one.
 Only then should you go and find the premium one and pay for further studies.